- Skin & Nails

 I expect it from my “baby boomer” generation clients because they grew up with perms, as did their children.

 Then there are those with very fine or thinner hair that would like a perm for body, great idea if your hair can handle it.

 Everyone else that asks me about a perm is probably going through a hair crisis and it’s just another idea or way to change things up.
 I can always tell because that means you’ve tried everything else and you just throw your hands up and say, “Maybe I should get a perm.”.
 Trust me, it’s not always the best way to go!

 I’m going to start out by giving you my basics!
 These are things that I make sure clients are aware of or that I look for during a consultation.
-If you’re still not sure if it’s right for you or not then keep reading for Perm Tidbits & Alternatives to Perms!
+If you’re still not sure if it’s right for you, then keep reading for Perm Tidbits and Alternatives to Perms!

 1) Do not get a perm if you get your hair colored regularly with permanent hair color or box color.

 Semi or demi-permanents can be okay depending on your hair color history.
 In any situation with coloring your hair make sure you go through a proper consultation with your stylist before taking the plunge!